frees-io/freestyle/README.md

 + [effects](http://frees.io/docs/effects/) - MTL style effects such as reader, writer, state, error, and more modeled as free algebras.

-+ [fetch](http://frees.io/docs/integrations/fetch/) - Integration with the Fetch library for effitient data access from heterogenous datasources.
++ [fetch](http://frees.io/docs/integrations/fetch/) - Integration with the Fetch library for efficient data access from heterogenous datasources.

 + [fs2](http://frees.io/docs/integrations/fs2/) - Integration to run fs2 Streams in Freestyle programs.